cashapp/contour/README.md

 - `name.right` aligns to `note.left`
 - and `note.left` aligns to `name.right`

-Contour fails fast and loud when these errors are detected, and provides as much context as possible in doing so.
+Contour fails fast and loud when these errors are detected, and provides as much context as possible when doing so.
 The screenshot below is an example of the trace provided when a circular reference is detected.

 <p align="center">
   <img src="screenshots/crd.png">